CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 How to Get There

 Begin in Bangkok and head south on Highway 35 (Thonburi-Pak Tho Road) before merging onto Highway 4 (Phetkasem Road) towards Hua Hin.
 The drive typically takes around 3 hours, depending on traffic.
-For a detailed route and optional detours, use Google Maps to navigate your journey and discover hidden gems along the way.

 Best Time to Go